Headless Chromium screenshot with GPU

 # Start browser with Chrome DevTools Protocol

-smolvm machine create browser --gpu --net --image fedora:42 -p 9222:9222
+smolvm machine create --name browser --gpu --net --image fedora:42 -p 9222:9222

 smolvm machine start --name browser